Skip Navigation

 The downloaded Amber Albatross installation and PyInstaller files require specific command-line parameters in order to fully execute.
 We have consistently observed the arguments --safetorun and --channel=<hex numbers>.
 The numbers included in the --channel= flag vary by infection.

 The requirement for command-line arguments has prevented behavioral analysis from showing the last-stage PyInstaller binary.
 For example, the PyInstaller files are rarely found on VirusTotal.
-This is because when the C++ file is uploaded to VirusTotal, it does not have arguments passed with it to the sandbox engines.
+This is because when the earlier-stage files are uploaded to VirusTotal, they do not have arguments passed with them to the sandbox engines.

 Additionally, we do not observe the same behavior from the PC App Store installer in sandboxes as we do in live telemetry.
 This indicates there is some anti-sandbox analysis happening with the initial installer, making it difficult to observe the entire infection chain in a controlled environment.